A combination of factors not easy to find in many places in the world

 Catalonia combines a series of highly attractive factors that make it a great location for R+D activities and that are hard to find in other areas of the world.
 It’s capital Barcelona, is a magnet for young professionals, students and researchers from all over Europe due to a combination of quality of education and quality of life.

-First and foremost is the availability of top-notch talent, with a great pool of young and bright university-educated professionals with a wide range of profiles and specialities that adapt to any company’s needs.
-In fact, Catalonia, with more that 220,000 students, has one of the highest student populations in Europe.
-Furthermore, it’s capital Barcelona, is a magnet for young professionals and researchers from all over Europe and beyond, due to its quality of life.
+First and foremost is the availability of top-notch talent, with a wide range of profiles and specialities that adapt to any company’s needs.
+Catalonia, with more than 1,050 degrees and masters, and more that 236,000 University students, has one of the highest student populations in Europe.
+Closely linked to Catalan universities, the CERCA research centres have reached levels of scientific excellence in various areas, with research groups run by internationally recognised post-doctoral researchers.

 Scientific levels achieved by research in Catalonia are demonstrated by the fact that the majority of the financial aid given by the ERC (European Research Council) to Spain is concentrated in Catalonia.
 Catalonia is the 4th region in the Europe in terms of number of ERC grants per million inhabitants (Biocat).

 Scientific publication has increased dramatically in recent years, and patents and technology transfer collaborations are growing at a healthy pace.
 With 0.1% of the world’s population, Catalonia accounts for 1% of global and 3.7% of EU-28 scientific production (Biocat).
 Specifically, Catalonia is renowned for its clinial trials (number one region in Spain) and clinical research in human health, with 18 University hospitals, 9 hospital research institutes and eleven hospitals among the twenty best hospitals in Spain (Biocat).